shfischer/WKBPLAICE2024_ple.27.7e_chr/README.md

 ## Plaice (*Pleuronectes platessa*) in Division 7.e (western English Channel) - WKBPLAICE 2024

-This repository recreates the stock assessment for plaice (*Pleuronectes platessa*) in Division 7.e (western English Channel) in `R` from WGCSE 2024 - **but with the new chr rule agreed by WKBPLAICE 2024**
+This repository illustrates the stock assessment for plaice (*Pleuronectes platessa*) in Division 7.e (western English Channel) in `R` from WGCSE 2024 - **but with the new chr rule agreed by WKBPLAICE 2024**

 ## R packages